zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/youtube/myplaylist.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **YouTube My Playlist Source**, part of the [YouTube Source](../youtube) collection, creates sources based on a YouTube playlist from the authenticated user.
+The YouTube My Playlist Source, part of the [YouTube Source](../youtube) collection, creates sources based on a YouTube playlist from the authenticated user.

 ---